Frequently Asked Question

 Output load of PNP/NPN Switches.

-Last Updated 7 months ago
+Last Updated a year ago

 Tilt/Acceleration switches are often connected to a PLC or to a relay for controlling the safety of a machine or any other applications.
 Want to know how it works exactly?
 Please read here.